priitp2/trctools/README.md

 # Data schema

-trc2db tracks database client interactions with the database, and assigns `exec_id` to each interactions. `ops` is a type of the database call, with some exceptions.
+trc2db tracks database client interactions with the database, and assigns `span_id` to each interactions. `ops` is a type of the database call, with some exceptions.
 Lines from the file header have a ops `HEADER`, and lines starting with `***` have ops
 `STAR`.